 $ sudo journalctl -u filebeat.service --since "5 min ago" --no-pager --lines=20

-If the journal shows 401 or 403, the TLS handshake succeeded and the remaining problem is credentials or privileges rather than certificate trust.
+The journal line confirms the package service reconnected to the HTTPS output after the restart.
+If the journal shows 401 or 403, certificate trust succeeded and the remaining problem is credentials or privileges.